abrahamahn/automated-foley-pipeline/README.md

     * What is the context or environment?
     * What are all the potential sounds that would occur as a result of this action?

-3.  **Output Categorization:** The model then takes the answers to these questions and synthesizes them into a structured output, categorized for multi-track audio generation.
+#### **Phase 2: Output Categorization**

+The goal of this phase is to use the reasoning from Phase 1 to synthesize a structured output.
+The output will be a detailed, machine-readable text format (e.g., JSON) that isolates each individual object, subject, or ambient event.
+This ensures that every component of an event happening in the video is isolated for future individual audio generation.
+This is a crucial step that prepares the data for a future audio generation model.

 #### **Output of the Pipeline**

 The final output is a clean, machine-readable text format (e.g., JSON) that contains a set of text descriptions dedicated to each audio category.
-This is a crucial step that prepares the data for a future audio generation model.

 ```json
 {